gus-hub-tech/python-backend-with-fnb/README.md

-# 📝 Django Survey API & Node.js Data Display
+# 🗄️ Django Server Data Management Application

-This repository provides a Django REST Framework backend for creating and managing surveys, along with a Node.js + Express example for fetching and displaying survey data.
-It serves as both a Django API starter template and a full-stack example for integrating Django with a Node.js frontend.
+Welcome to the **python-backend-with-fnb** repository!
+This project is a robust server data management application built using **Django** (Python) and styled with **Bootstrap**.
+It serves as a backend foundation for managing, displaying, and interacting with server-side data, providing both REST API capabilities and a modern web interface.

 ---